Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Grant and Contribution Funding Opportunities

-Click here to access the current Public Health Agency of Canada’s funding opportunities.
+in this resource you can find the current Public Health Agency of Canada’s funding opportunities.

 HelpSeeker.org is a systems mapping platform that generates real-time insights for better decision-making for funders and policy-makers, while connecting vulnerable people to the right services.
-Click here to learn more about this new online resource.

 The New Social Worker – Online Magazine